BabitMF/BabitMF.github.io/content/en/docs/bmf/api/api_in_cpp/api_in_go/_index.md

 - mode: Enumeration type, the operation mode of BMF, with the following options:
    - Normal mode (most commonly used)
    - Server pre-built mode
-   - Generator generator mode
+   - Generator  mode
-   - SubGraph subgraph mode
+   - SubGraph  mode
    - Update Dynamic addition and deletion of streaming scenarios
 - option: interface{} type, global Parameter of BMF, usually can be filled with null value nil